 “The inability to settle financial obligations not only hampers Ghana Gas’s ability to maintain infrastructure and operations but also reverberates through the entire energy supply chain, affecting stakeholders and service providers alike.”

-According to the Association, the (IMF) directed timely payments to state-owned enterprises as part of international best practice.
+According to the Association, the International Monetary Fund (IMF) directed timely payments to state-owned enterprises as part of international best practice.

-It said President and Dr Mahamudu also made a similar call.
+It said President Nana Addo Dankwa Akufo-Addo and Vice President Dr Mahamudu Bawumia also made a similar call.

 “Despite these directives, ECG’s non-compliance persists, leading to a situation where critical entities like Ghana Gas are left in financial limbo, struggling to fulfill their obligations and maintain operational efficiency.”